 If your baby is showing these signs, then take him to a doctor for an expert opinion:

-- Eats and sleeps a lot: If the baby is sleeping and eating excessively, then it could be an indication of an underlying problem.
+- Eats less and sleeps a lot: If baby is eating less and sleeping excessively, then it could be an indication of an underlying problem.
 Infants below 11 months must not sleep beyond 18 hours.

 - Stays fussy mostly: If the baby is never happy no matter what you do, and has constant mood swings even after the three days of growth spurt, then you must consult a doctor.